bartificer/programming-by-stealth/docs/_tidbits/tidbit17a-docker-concepts.md

 Using **virtual environments** is a lightweight way to isolate dependencies for different projects.
 They allow developers to avoid version conflicts without needing system-wide installations.

-Different languages such as Ruby, Python and Node each have their own solution to virtual environments such as `venv` for Python and `nvm` for Node.
+Different languages, such as Ruby, Python, and Node, each have their own solution to virtual environments, such as `venv` for Python and `nvm` for Node.

-Let's look at the example Bart and Allison discussed some time ago when they installed Jekyll on their local machine:
+Let's look at the example Bart and Allison discussed some time ago when they installed Jekyll on their local machines:

 ### Ruby Virtual Environment Example (with `chruby` + `ruby-install` + `bundler`)